Web3NL/motoko-book/src/common-programming-concepts/types/records.md

 };
 ```

-Another example is an object with mutable contents:
+Another example is an record with mutable contents:

 ```motoko
 type Car = {